WRCR: Move to 1700 AM

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz.
 One of the authorizations was for WZNN in Rochester, New Hampshire, to move from 930 to 1700 kHz.
 However, the 1700 AM operation in New Hampshire was never built, and its construction permit was cancelled on December 22, 2000.

 The abandonment of the New Hampshire assignment left 1700 AM unoccupied by any stations in the northeastern United States.
-Normally the FCC did not allow any stations to apply for operation on an expanded band frequency that were not included in its March 17, 1997 list.
-However, in 2006 the commission granted a request allowing WRCR to move from 1300 to 1700 kHz, stating that a "waiver is warranted to permit the licensing of a station that could provide full-time local emergency radio service to Rockland County residents who would be at great risk in the event of a radiological emergency at the Indian Point facility".
+The FCC normally did not allow additional stations to apply for operation on an expanded band frequency.
+However, in 2006 the commission granted a request for WRCR to move from 1300 to 1700 kHz, stating that a "waiver is warranted to permit the licensing of a station that could provide full-time local emergency radio service to Rockland County residents who would be at great risk in the event of a radiological emergency at the Indian Point facility".

 On July 13, 2015, WRCR moved from 1300 to 1700 kHz, increasing its power from 500 to 10,000 watts by day and adding night service at 1,000 watts.
 The higher power allowed the station to be heard over a wider area of the lower Hudson Valley and Northern New Jersey.
 Along with the facility upgrade, the station's city of license was changed from Spring Valley to Ramapo.
 Both are communities in Rockland County.

-Station temporarily goes silent

 On August 7, 2017, management announced via the station's website that WRCR would be forced to go silent for an unknown amount of time.
 The station would be off-the-air on its 1700 kHz frequency until further notice due to an emergency relocation of the transmitter and tower equipment.
 On August 29, 2017, Alexander Broadcasting Inc. filed a "Notice of Suspension of Operations" with the FCC.

 The station sought consent to go silent on the 1700 kHz frequency.
 It stated that the owner of the land where WRCR's transmitter and tower were located had opted not to renew the station's lease.
 The landlord had the electrical power and other vital utilities to the property shut off without notifying the station.
 In the notice on the station's website, management stated that WRCR would continue to broadcast via live streaming on the website and also via the TuneIn app and Amazon Echo devices.

 The station resumed radio broadcasting on April 27, 2019.
 It began using a new transmitter site in South Mountain Park in the town of Haverstraw, New York.
 The station was authorized to move its community of license to Haverstraw, effective October 21, 2021.

-On May 7, 2025, WRCR announced it would be sold to Red Apple Media, the owner of WABC (AM).
-On the same day as the announcement, WRCR began simulcasting WABC.